 Flower buds may be transferred for use in tissue culture.
 These should be surfacesterilized before despatch.
+The precautions to prevent distribution of material with systemic pathogens described in 5.4 for In vitro materials should be taken.

 5.7 Reference